 - Restrictions: If there are any words, websites, or other related things that are off limits for fundraisers, make sure you explicitly mention them so that they’re in the loop about resources and phrasing they should avoid in their promotions.

-Next, you want to equip participants with a comprehensive—yet, not longwinded—overview of your entire campaign.
+Next, you want to equip participants with the quick hits of your campaign.
 This explains the who, what, where, when, and why, so that your fundraisers can efficiently and thoroughly explain the mission of your campaign when they’re prompted by potential donors.

 Not only does this overview detail all of the nuts and bolts of your campaign, it also acts as a great handout for supporters to distribute when asking for donations.
 They can use it at presentations, networking events, meetings, and other functions where they’re chatting about your mission and their participation.